 Respecting human rights

-In line with the United Nations Guiding Principles on Business and Human Rights, Neste’s Human Rights Principle sets the path and standards for a rights-based approach in all of our business decisions.
-We expect all of our suppliers and business partners to respect internationally-recognized human rights, and to comply with the minimum human rights requirements set out in Neste’s Supplier Code of Conduct.
+In line with the United Nations Guiding Principles on Business and Human Rights, Neste’s Human Rights Principle defines how Neste respects human rights in its operations, value chains and business relationships.
+We also expect our suppliers to respect internationally-recognized human rights, in compliance with the minimum human rights requirements set out in Neste’s Supplier Code of Conduct.

 Neste’s human rights ambition 2030